mgvander/droid-inventory-example/README.md

 * Allow Jawa to add a new droid of either (Protocol, Utility, Janitor, or Astromech) to the list
 * Allow Jawa to print the list of droids out.
+* Do NOT make any changes to the IDroid interface.
 * Create abstract class Droid that implements IDroid
 * Derive two classes (Protocol and Utility) from the class Droid
-* Derive two classes (Janitorial and Astromech) from the class Utility
+* Derive two classes (Janitor and Astromech) from the class Utility
 * Each derived class (Protocol, Utility, Janitor, and Astromnech) must either implement or override the ToString and CalculateTotalCost methods
 * Create a UI class
 * Create a DroidCollection class